Home Current Projects A Short Biography

 We have been funded by the Canadian Cancer Society to work with Gregg Morin's recently-developed SP3-CTP proteomics technology: developing proteomics-based profiles on pathology biopsy specimens and validating their use as potential clinical tests.
 We have been awarded additional funding from the Canada Foundation for Innovation to identify, source and install new technologies for in situ validation of cancer biomarkers.
 With these funds, we have obtained a nanoString Digital Spatial Profiler, Leica autostainers, Aperio ScanScope and Zeiss Axioscan hardware and associated image analysis software that actively are being implemented for this program of research.

-Torsten Nielsen, Matthew Ellis, Chuck Perou, Phil Bernard, Elisabeth Stovgaard, Maj-Brit Jensen, Anne-Vibeke Laenkholm, Nazia Riaz, Tim Whelan, Caroline Lohrisch.
+Torsten Nielsen, Matthew Ellis, Chuck Perou, Phil Bernard, Elahe Shenasa, Nazia Riaz, Sam Leung, Caroline Lohrisch, Tim Whelan.
 Clinical trial correlative science translation of breast cancer molecular subtypes.

 Beginning with some of the first molecular profile work in breast cancer, our group has been developing practical clinical tests for the major molecular subtypes of breast cancer, tests that can determine biology, guide risk assessment and therapy.
 This has led to some of my most cited papers which have related to development of immunohistochemical panels for Luminal and Basal subtypes, and the PAM50 gene expression profile.
 The latter was transferred to the nanoString platform and has been cleared for use by the FDA, Health Canada and EU as a validated clinical test known as Prosigna.
 Ongoing work seeks to extend these findings – better IHC panels, identification of additional low risk groups who can safely undergo therapeutic de-escalation, and predictive tests.

-Our most recently-funded grant (supported by The Cancer Research Society) will use digital image analysis technology being developed by my biomedical engineering collagues to assess immune infiltrates that, within a clinically high-risk but molecularly heterogeneous group of breast cancers, may (a) have such a good prognosis that chemotherapy may not be needed, or (b) benefit specifically from capecitabine treatment as opposed to conventional chemotherapy, checkpoint or PARP inhibitors.
+In our grant funded by The Cancer Research Society we are using digital image analysis technology being developed by biomedical engineering collagues to assess immune infiltrates that, within a clinically high-risk but molecularly heterogeneous group of breast cancers, may (a) have such a good prognosis that chemotherapy may not be needed, or (b) benefit specifically from capecitabine treatment as opposed to conventional chemotherapy, checkpoint or PARP inhibitors.

 I'd be happy to discuss any of these topics with you!